triage/KPCSEthereum/README.md

 }
 ```

-Each certificate contains the following data:
+Each certificate must contain the following data:

 1. Participants
 	- _Origins:_ geological origins where goods were mined from. _Note: This value is not set directly, but is derived from the origins of the parsels._